Rat-hole mining

-Rat-hole mining or Rat mining is a process of digging employed in North East India to extract coal, where a narrow hole is manually dug by extraction workers.
+Rat-hole mining or rat mining is a process of digging employed in North East India to extract coal, where a narrow hole is manually dug by extraction workers.
 The practice is banned by the National Green Tribunal; however, the technique is still employed by artisanal mining operations in several parts of India, especially in Meghalaya.

 Technique

-Rat-Hole Mining technique is a procedure of digging manually wherein the worker involved in extraction can hardly crawl in and out, as a narrow tunnel is dug 3 to 4 feet in depth.
-This technique is basically of two types:
+Rat-hole mining is a technique of digging manually wherein the worker involved in extraction can hardly crawl in and out, as a narrow tunnel is dug 0.9 to 1.2 m deep.
+This technique is of two basic types: